Greater London

-Greater London is an administrative area in England, coterminous with the London region, containing most of the continuous urban area of London.
-It contains 33 local government districts: the 32 London boroughs, which form a ceremonial county also called Greater London, and the City of London.
+Greater London is an administrative area in England, essentially coterminous with the official London region, containing most of the continuous urban area of London.
+It contains 33 local government districts: the 32 London boroughs, which form a ceremonial county called Greater London, and the City of London, which is a separate ceremonial county.
 The Greater London Authority is responsible for strategic local government across the region, and regular local government is the responsibility of the borough councils and the City of London Corporation.
 Greater London is bordered by the ceremonial counties of Hertfordshire to the north, Essex to the north-east, Kent to the south-east, Surrey to the south, and Berkshire and Buckinghamshire to the west.